preciofishbone/OmniaDocsG2/blocks/search/index.rst

 .. image:: advanced-search-settings-block-new2.png

-If no varition exists for the page, it looks like in the image above and you can set the title in the languages active in the tenant.
-If a varition exists, only one title can be set.
+If no variation exists for the page, it looks like in the image above and you can set the title in the languages active in the tenant.
+If variations exists, only one title can be set.
 In that case, titles in other languages are set in the variations.

 The tabs Layout and Advanced contain general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`